eeealesha/SyntheticDataGenerator/README.md

-# SynteticDataGenerator
+# SyntheticDataGenerator

-SynteticDataGenerator: A Python library for data analysts to generate synthetic datasets
+SyntheticDataGenerator: A Python library for data analysts to generate synthetic datasets

 # Example usage